 Knowing what kind of route you’re looking for starts with an assessment of both you and your bike.

-Even if you have a dedicated gravel bike you’ll want to look at your tyre options.
+If you're yet to buy your first gravel bike there's plenty to consider.
+However, even if you have a dedicated gravel bike you’ll want to look at your tyre options.
 If you own several sets with varying widths and tread patterns then you’re well-equipped to take on a variety of surfaces.
 However if you’ve just got one pair of tyres, you’ll be best to match the route to the rubber; tackling muddy terrain, strewn with large rocks in mid-winter on 35mm tyres with minimal tread might not be the best idea.
 Equally, a route consisting of hard-packed gravel linked together by tarmaced surfaces is probably going to feel a little sluggish on 50mm tractor tyres.

 An honest assessment of your current level of fitness is also wise.
 Riding off-road can be challenging and distances can be deceptive.
 When starting out, pick a route with a sensible amount of elevation gain and a mileage that you know you can handle.
 You can use a regular road loop for numerical guidance, knocking back on both the miles and the amount of climbing for your gravel ‘adventure’.